Isivile23/Power-BI-/README.md

 * Editing view (requires permission): This allows modifying the report's layout and visualizations.

 Reports are listed under the Reports tab in a workspace and can be opened from there.
 Within apps (collections of reports and dashboards), you can access reports by clicking on dashboard tiles linked to those reports.

+#### Dashboards

+In Power BI, a dashboard is a single screen that brings together important information from reports and Q&A. It displays these insights as tiles or widgets, allowing you to:

+* See everything you need to make a decision at a glance.
+* Monitor key business metrics.
+* Ensure everyone in your team is on the same page with the same data.
+* Track the health of various aspects of your business.
+* Create personalized views of dashboards focused on what matters to you.

+Dashboards are listed under the Dashboards tab in a workspace and can be opened directly.
+Within apps (collections of reports and dashboards), the dashboard is the first thing you see.
+You can also access reports from the dashboard by clicking on linked tiles.
+Depending on how the dashboard was shared with you, you may have viewing or editing permissions.

+#### Tempelate Apps

+Power BI template apps are pre-built analytics tools for Power BI.
+They are designed by Power BI partners and allow for easy customization by the end user.
+This lets businesses leverage the expertise of these partners without extensive coding, and ultimately understand their data better.

+### Describe cleaning and transforming data in Power BI Desktop

+Working with data from multiple sources often requires cleaning and transformation before it can be analyzed together.

+* Data might be in different formats or have unnecessary details.

+* Power BI Desktop helps clean and transform data for analysis.

+It has three views:

+  * Report view: Build and arrange visualizations.
+  * Data view: See the data structure and make changes.
+  * Model view: Manage relationships between different data sets.

+Power Query Editor within Power BI Desktop helps reshape and transform the data for better use in reports and visualizations.